AP Capital REIT

 Q: How does AP Capital work from a returns stand point?

 A: The fund manages its portfolio of real estate assets (collects lease payments from tenants, pays expenses, mortgage payments etc) and 100% of net income is distributed to investors.
-The fund’s General Partner (management of AP Capital) has a performance participation on returns greater than 6%.
+The fund’s General Partner (management of AP Capital) has a performance participation on returns greater than $60/unit.
 Full details are outlined in the AP Capital REIT Offering Memorandum (OM).
 Investors must receive and read the OM prior to investing.

 Q: Who audits AP Capital REIT?

 A: MNP LLP

 Q: If I wish to speak to MNP in regards to AP Capital, may I?

 Q: Does AP Capital REIT have independent representation on its board?

 A: AP Capital introduced its Independent Advisory Board in the summer of 2016.
 The members of this board are completely independent and provide corporate governance oversight.
 The members have seats on the fund’s audit committee and provide ongoing risk and performance analysis.